MEICRS/DAP/README.md

 # DAP

-This is our Pytorch implementation for the paper 'How Graph Convolutions Amplify Popularity Bias for Recommendation?' published at Frontiers of Computer Science
+This is our implementation for the paper 'How Graph Convolutions Amplify Popularity Bias for Recommendation?' published at Frontiers of Computer Science

         @article{JiajiachenDAP,